edgetechlabs/fz-iOS-sdk/README.md

 ```ruby
 pod 'fz-iOS-sdk'
 ```
+Add "libfz-iOS-sdk.a" file in "Linked Frameworks and Libraries".

 For Swift users:
-Set "Defines Module" to "YES" in "Build Settings" tab after the pod install.
+     - Set "Defines Module" to "YES" in "Build Settings" tab after the pod install.

 ## Usage